 Who Can Participate

-Skiers and riders joining this course should be Intermediate and Advanced skiers or riders who have taken our Backcountry 1.o course or have had 5-10 days in the backcountry.
-Skiers and riders must be competent in a variety of terrain and snow conditions.
-Skiers and riders must be able to link turns on ungroomed runs while maintaining control.
-This is comparable to skiing ungroomed black diamond terrain confidently.
+Skiers and riders joining this course must be advanced intermediate skiers or riders who have taken our Backcountry 1.0 course or have had 5-10 days in the backcountry.
+Skiers and riders must be competent on and off-piste in a variety of conditions.
+This is comparable to skiing confidently on all blue runs and most black runs in the resort (including ungroomed terrain).
 This video will give a good example of intermediate to advanced skiers and riders.

 Skiers or riders 12-16 years old can join us with a parent.
 16 years and over are able to join without accompaniment.

 Students can expect to develop a good foundation on how to prepare for and carry out a backcountry trip, to understand basic decision making while in the field, and to learn avalanche rescue techniques.